hellochef-me/test-automation-challenge/README.md

 - Write E2E / integration tests as you see fit, using any programming language & test framework of your choice.
 - Make sure your test suite covers as many scenarios as possible.
-- We strongly suggest using JavaScript based testing frameworks for this assignment.
+- We strongly suggest using a JavaScript based testing framework for this assignment.

 ## Submission & Presentation